awostenberg/bug-free-train/docs/adr/adr-002-why-not-opensource.md

 So why not open source the MVP this Christmas season?

+Objection 1.
+Chief has no bandwidth.

+Objection 2.
+Code asbuilt is not measurably better than what's already available in opensource for social media.

 ----
 Question 1. is opensource relevant to mental health as such?